Kings vs. Warriors: Betting Trends, Record ATS, Home/Road Splits

 Kings vs. Warriors: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Golden State Warriors are 1.5-point favorites heading into Game 2 of the opening round of the NBA Playoffs against the Sacramento Kings at Golden 1 Center on Monday, starting at 10:00 PM ET on TNT, NBCS-CA, and NBCS-BA.
-The Kings lead the series 1-0.
-The point total in the matchup is set at 239.5.
+The Sacramento Kings are 6.5-point underdogs heading into Game 3 of the opening round of the NBA Playoffs against the Golden State Warriors at Chase Center on Thursday, starting at 10:00 PM ET on TNT, NBCS-BA, and NBCS-CA. The Kings lead the series 2-0.
+The matchup's over/under is set at 240.5.

 Kings vs. Warriors Odds & Info